CRASH OF A DC-2

-On 23 June 1942, a DC-2 (C-39) of the 21st Troop Carrier Squadron of the 374th Troop Carrier Group piloted by 2nd Lieutenant Robert J. Gerling was caught in a cross wind and swerved to the left off the runway at Charters Towers Airfield and collided with a Ford truck driven by Keith Dudman, of the Queensland Main Roads Commission.
+At about 10:15am on 23 June 1942, a DC-2-115G (C-32A) #41-1375 VHCXF of the 21st Troop Carrier Squadron of the 374th Troop Carrier Group piloted by 2nd Lieutenant Robert J. Gerling was caught in a 10 mph cross wind and swerved to the left off the runway at Charters Towers Airfield on take-off and collided with a Ford truck driven by Keith Dudman, of the Queensland Main Roads Commission which was loading dirt 20 feet off the runway.
 The aircraft was a complete loss.
-The Serial No for this aircraft is unknown.
-One possibility is C-39 #38-535, VHCCE.
+There were no injuries to the crew or passengers.
+The passengers and crew were as follows:-

 35th Air Base Group History - 23 June 1942